alertedsnake/mastermind/README.md

 | X    | right color in the right position |
 | O    | right color in the wrong position |
 | -    | wrong color                       |

+Note that the order of the output is randomized, otherwise it'd be too easy!